Questions About LDS Practices and Mormon Life

 Quite a lot!
 We believe that taking care of the poor and needy is an integral part of our duty as Christians and one of several important reasons why the Lord has an organized Church.
 The Church not only runs large programs to help the needy, the Church teaches each individual to live a life of service and to sacrifice to help other, which results in many spontaneous projects by local Church units and individuals to help those in need.
 And part of being able to serve others is preparing for the future, including emergency preparedness, improving our own employment situation, managing our resources carefully, food storage, and so forth.
 A new Church Web site, ProvidentLiving.org, is an example of what the Church teaches in this area.
 As I see it, provident living means that we prepare for the future so we can better take care of ourselves, our families, and others.

-The LDS welfare program is an inspired program which emphasizes self-reliance.
+The Church's welfare program is an inspired program which emphasizes self-reliance.
 As stated above, people are first taught to take care of their own needs.
 When that is inadequate, they are taught to turn toward their families.
 Needs that are still unmet can then be helped by the Church.
 The Church owns farmland and production facilities to produce food and other goods for the needy in our midst, including non-members in some cases.
-Church welfare facilities include 99 storehouses, over 100 employment centers (to help people find employment); and 46 thrift stores (Church News, Nov.
-18, 1995, p.
-12).
-150,000 days of labor in those facilities were donated in 1994 to help the poor and needy.
-The Church has used its resources to provide disaster relief in the U.S. and over 100 other countries in the past 10 years.
-About 400 humanitarian projects are currently underway.
-More recently, here's a blog post about some LDS service projects in 2012.
+Church welfare facilities include many storehouses, employment centers (to help people find employment); and thrift stores that have receive large amounts of donated labor every week.
+The Church has used its resources to provide disaster relief in the U.S. and over 100 other countries in recent years.

 I personally had the experience of joining with hundreds of LDS people who went to Homestead Florida after Hurricane Andrew swept through in 1993.
 LDS people were there day after day in the aftermath putting roofs back on homes.
 It was tough work, but it as great to see so many hundreds of LDS people there serving the community, regardless of their religious orientation.
 The LDS welfare system was able to mobilize large quantities of greatly needed plywood, food, and other materials and have shipments on their way to Florida within hours after the hurricane struck - and long before relief could be provided by any other agency.
 It's was truly inspiring to see the Church at work, with a high level of organization and efficiency, in conditions that otherwise would have been chaotic.